Wolverine971/9takes/src/blog/community/consensus-on-human-nature.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">Is there a definition of human nature?
-Did we come to some consensus?
-Is there a peer-reviewed study that shows what human nature is?
-No, but there have been two main perspectives that keep popping up that are worth looking at.</p>

-One theory of human nature is about how humans fluctuate between being logical and illogical, and our goal is to be rational.
-The other theory is more complicated and less explored.
-The philosophers Plato and Aristotle had opposing views on this, and this mirrors the opposing views of the psychologists Sigmund Freud and Steven Pinker.

 <div style="display: flex; justify-content: center; margin: 2rem 0; text-align: center;">
 <img loading="lazy" title="Google definition of human nature" src="/blogs/human-nature.webp" alt="Google's human nature definition" />
 </div>

 <figure title="9takes's human nature definition">
     <blockquote>
-    9takes definition of Human Nature: The descriptions of how people think, feel, and act.
-These descriptions are studied within psychology and philosophy.
+    "The descriptions of how people think, feel, and act.
+These descriptions are studied within psychology and philosophy.""
     </blockquote>
-    <figcaption style="margin-left: 80%">-<cite>9takes</cite></figcaption>
+    <figcaption style="margin-left: 80%">-<cite>9takes definition</cite></figcaption>
 </figure>

+<p class="firstLetter">What is the a definition of human nature?</p>

+Philosophers and psychologists have talked about human nature a lot but did they come to a consensus?
+Is there a peer-reviewed study that shows what human nature is?
+No, not really.
+But there have been two main perspectives that keep coming up in different circles that we are going to examine in this blog.

+One theory of human nature is about how humans fluctuate between being logical and illogical, and our goal is to be rational.
+The other theory is more complicated and less explored.
+The philosophers Plato and Aristotle had opposing views on this, and this mirrors the opposing views of the psychologists Sigmund Freud and Steven Pinker.

 ## Plato is to Aristotle as Freud is to Pinker